martinez-zacharya/MOP-UP/README.md

 	3. The delimiter that separates the cutoff between Genome and Gene, such as '@'
 	4. The full path to your desired output directory

-There are several optional arguments you can add, which include
+There are several optional arguments you can add, see below.
+The most important is --miniden, which at 30% is used to find clusters of microviral families, and at 50% is used to define genera.

 	1. --miniden Minimum percent identity to accept blast hits for building families.
-Default is 35%
+Default is 35% # PAUL NOTE MAKE THIS 30%!
 	2. --minover Minimum percent overlap to accept blast hits for building families.
 Default is 80%
 	3. --cpu Number of threads you want Diamond to use.
 Default is all available threads
-	4. --noMicro By adding this argument, you can elect to leave out the Microviridae database from the analysis
+	4. --noMicro By adding this argument, you can elect to leave out the Microviridae database from the analysis.
+MOP-UP will then only work with the user-provided files
 	5. --singleton Add this flag to remove singletons
 	6. --iter How many infomap iterations to run.
-Default number is 1000
+Default number is 1000.
+Fewer runs result in more
 	7. --block-size Change block size for Diamond to increase performance depending on available RAM
 	8. --sensitivity Tune alignment sensitivity for Diamond.
 Options include mid-sensitive, sensitive, more-sensitive, very-sensitive, and ultra-sensitive